soveran/cuba/README.md

 ------------

 If you don't assign a status code and you don't write to the `res` object, the status will be set as `404`.
+The method `not_found` is in charge of setting the proper status code, and you can redefine it if you want to render a template or configure custom headers.

 For example: